softcite/tutorials/process_all_of_plos.md

 On a 5 years old desktop machine, with nvidia GTX 1080Ti GPU (11 GB memory), the server process around 1 TEI file per second (as a comparison with a similar parallel processing mode, one PDF file is processed in average in 2 seconds).
 This includes the disambiguation of software entities against Wikidata and the consolidation of the bibliographical references attached to the extracted software mentions.

 We processed the full PLOS XML corpus (336K documents) in slightly more than **4 days with one server**.
+For reference, the full software mentions extraction made on 2023-05-21 is available [here](https://science-miner.s3.us-west-2.amazonaws.com/datasets/allOfPLOS-software-annotations_2023-05-21.zip).

 To produce some statistics about the results (located in the `*.software.json` files along the XML files):